 This white paper is my second go at a cryptocurrency proposal.
 The first is one I wrote up in late 2016 titled “Peerless: A Radically Decentralized Digital Monetary Framework.”
-I appeared online at https://billdembski.com/economics-and-finance/peerless-monetary-framework-cryptocurrency-proposal.
+It appeared online at https://billdembski.com/economics-and-finance/peerless-monetary-framework-cryptocurrency-proposal.
 It is a long and meandering piece with some interesting economic nuggets (in my view, the concept of “transubstantiation” holds considerable promise), but the basic proposal is fundamentally flawed in that economic transactions take place by revealing and thereby invalidating private keys in a public key cryptosystem.
 This is unrealistic and unnecessary.
 I’m grateful to Winston Ewert, a computer science professional, for his incisive critique of the 2016 Peerless article, helping me to ground the cryptocurrency proposal in the present white paper in computational reality.
-Any flaws that remain, however, are entirely mine.
+What flaws remain, however, are entirely mine.

 For the “experience machine,” see Robert Nozick Anarchy, State, and Utopia (New York: Basic Books, 1974), 43.

 For information economics in the late 1990s, see J. Bradford De Long and A. Michael Froomkin’s 1997 article “The Next Economy?” (http://osaka.law.miami.edu/~froomkin/articles/newecon.htm) as well as their 1999 update of the latter article titled “Speculative Microeconomics for Tomorrow’s Economy” (http://personal.law.miami.edu/~froomkin/articles/spec.htm).

 For performative utterances, see J. L. Austin, How to Do Things with Words, 2nd edition (Oxford: Oxford University Press, 1975), 5.